warlock-mw/gatsby-starter-tailwind-emotion-apollo/README.md

-# Gatsby starter with Tailwind, Emotion
+# Gatsby starter with Tailwind, Emotion and Apollo
 - Tailwind
 - Emotion
 - Apollo